Kropatschek rifle

 A Kropatschek is any variant of a rifle designed by Alfred von Kropatschek.
 Kropatschek's rifles used a tubular magazine (constructed of nickel-plated steel) of his design, of the same type used in the Japanese Murata Type 22 and the German Mauser Gewehr 1871/84.
 While designed for black powder, the Kropatschek action proved to be strong enough to handle smokeless powder.

-The Kropatschek was the basis for the French Lebel M1886.
+The French Lebel Model 1886 rifle was a modified Kropatschek, which was adopted by the French Navy in 1878.